Do you want change or do you want comfort?

 We all have a need to be happy and independent.

 Abuse is when we allow our wants to usurp the rights of someone else.
-Abuse is never justified.
+Abuse is never justified or acceptable.

 Selfishness is when we allow our wants to usurp the needs of someone else.
-Selfishness is never preferred.
+Selfishness is never desirable.

 Finally, it must be helpful to know that there are six types abuse.
 Three are aggressive - verbal, physical and sexual.
 Three are passive - emotional, mental and economic - meaning they usually involve an inaction like withholding or obstructing.
 Effectively, abuse is the threat to a person's physical and psychological safety.